What's a placement? A Guide for Students

 Do you get paid on a placement year?

 How much you are paid will depend on the type of industrial placement, the length of time you work for and where the company is located.
-For example, the average salary for placement students across the UK is just over £20,300 a year, whereas the average salary in London almost £22,000.

-Find out more in our latest guide to the Highest Paid Placements.
+Find out more in our latest guide to the Highest-Paid Placements.

 How do I find a placement?